-An attraction of this solution is that it can integrate with any existing web-based e- communication solution that is capable of communicating via XML and can be configured to provide flexible workflow; incoming messages in the company's 'native' language are passed directly into the normal communication workflow, while 'foreign' messages are routed through the LTC-Communicator automated translation environment.
-Similarly, response messages may be directed straight to the requesting user or translated first, as applicable.
+An attraction of this solution is that it can integrate with any existing web-based help desk application that is capable of communicating via XML and can be configured to provide flexible workflow; incoming messages in the company's 'native' language are passed directly into the normal help desk workflow, while 'foreign' messages are routed through the LTC-Communicator automated translation environment.
+Similarly, response messages from the help desk may be directed straight to the requesting user or translated first, as applicable.